 - Personal Statement - addressing your career goals, your reasons for pursuing this graduate degree, and why you want to attend the Stetson University School of Business Administration.

-Consideration of admission to the M.Acc. program is dependent upon the completion of an application file with required documents listed above, as well as satisfactory completion of the following accounting courses.
+Consideration of admission to the M.Acc. program is dependent upon the completion of an application file with required documents listed above.

 Your application materials should be sent to Stetson University via any one of the following methods:

 Stetson University Office of Graduate Admissions

 421 N. Woodland Blvd.

 DeLand, Florida 32723